-We all know that accidents happen, but when an accident has injured yourself or a loved one, the pain from the injuries is just a fraction of the difficulty it encompasses.
+We all know that mishaps happen, but when it has injured yourself or a loved one, the pain from the injuries is just a fraction of the difficulty it encompasses.
 The injury itself can cause a host of medical visits and financial expenses, not to mention physical pain.
 It’s possible the injury has caused an inability to work, perhaps just temporarily, and a lot of emotional strife, too.

 Dealing with a personal injury can be one of the most difficult things, as some injuries are drastically life changing.
 Since every personal injury case is unique, the rules and regulations need to be considered on a case by case basis.

 When Can A Personal Injury Case Be Filed?